 Royal Welsh College of Music and Drama

 The Royal Welsh College of Music & Drama is Wales' national conservatoire.
 Within the constraints of a tight site, Architects Bogle, Flanagan, Lawrence, Silver (BFLS), have created a new civic landmark for Cardiff, inserting new accommodation between the existing building and North Road.
 Wrapping the original building with a sequence of striking new performance and amenity spaces, the College has been transformed and modernised.
 Won through an international competition in 2007, the project features an acoustically excellent 450-seat chamber concert hall and a 200-seat theatre along with studio, teaching, rehearsal spaces and café.
 A new public front entrance leads to the triple-height foyer spaces with spectacular views over the Grade 1 listed Bute Park.
 The Architects' approach was to design the internal performance spaces from the 'inside out', looking at their acoustic and theatrical function as the major drivers, whilst addressing the 'outside in', through a focus on civic presence and its urban context directly adjacent to Cathays Park, Cardiff's already impressive civic centre.
 Whilst each performance space is conceived separately, the individual components are sheltered under a single floating roof, creating a unified façade.
 The 'drama' building forms a new façade to North Road while the timber screen of the recital hall, links the new building to its park setting.
 Interior finishes of stone and timber create warm and tactile spaces.
 A triple-height top lit arcade and exhibition space forms a new circulation spine between the new and old accommodation.
-Functioning as 'lungs' for the scheme, its natural stack effect ventilates the public spaces.
+Functioning as 'lungs' for the scheme, its natural stack effect ventilates the public spaces.- Planning and Design

 Planning and Design Process